outeredge/edge-docker-php/README.md

 # edge-docker-php
-Ubuntu 16.04 running Nginx and PHP 7.
+Alpine running Nginx and PHP.
 Plays nicely with [dredger](https://github.com/outeredge/dredger).

 ## Configuration Options
 Most configuration can be done with environment variables.
 Here are the available options;